 Walker and his wife spent the winter of 1842 with his family and relatives in Jackson County, Missouri; his first time back in ten years.

 The wagon train stopped at the burned-out Fort Bridger to rest the stock and dry meat.
-With Bridger gone, the Cheyenne destroyed the buildings and drove off the game.
+With Bridger gone, the Cheyenne had burned the buildings and drove off the game.
 After two weeks of poor hunting, the Chiles wagon train left for Fort Hall.

 Walker was warmly received at Fort Hall by Hugh Grant of the Hudson’s Bay Company, but Grant refused any supplies for the wagon train; Hudson’s Bay officials did not want Americans coming into the Oregon Country.
 Grant finally agreed to four cows and a few other provisions because Walker and the Chiles Party was headed for California.
 Walker sent Joe Chiles and several other men to Fort Boise for provisions, but they were refused any help at Fort Boise, except a crude map to get them across the Sierra’s to Sutter’s Fort.